People manager guide: Flexible working

 Research shows that many of us would like to work more flexibly.
 Lack of flexibility can even prompt some employees to look for a new job or even leave a sector altogether.
 Quality flexible working can help:

-In addition to this guide, the CIPD offers a range of flexible working tools to help people professionals implement, manage and monitor
+In addition to this guide, the CIPD offers a range of flexible, hybrid and remote working tools to help people professionals implement, manage and monitor models that work for different organisations.

 The term flexible working is used to cover a wide range of working arrangements, including (but not limited to):

-With a growing demand for flexible working arrangements, it’s vital that people professionals can plan and manage flexible working in a way that meets demand and suits business needs.
+With high demands for flexible working arrangements from employees, it’s vital that people professionals can plan and manage flexible working in a way that meets demand, follows current employment legislation and suits business needs.

 This guide gives advice on how to implement different types of flexible working and how to measure and evaluate those arrangements.